rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 //todo - settle naming conventions.

 This document presents a view on human cognition.
-This is an initial sketch to encourage feedback with the hope that this could become a useful framework for thinking about human thinking and potentially other sorts of thinking.
-It is not intended to be a comprehensive description - complex problems do not usually have simple answers.
+This is an initial sketch to encourage feedback with the hope that despite its simplistic nature this could become a useful framework for thinking about human thinking and potentially other sorts of thinking.
+It is not intended to be a comprehensive description - complex problems do not generally have simple answers.

 This view of cognition is divided into two key parts...